Guille-Rubio/despliegue_vercel/README.md

 # Deployment of puppeteer in Vercel
-Deploy of a Node.js backend with Express using Puppeteer in Vercel.
+Deploy of a Node.js backend with Express using and MongoDb and mongoose in Vercel.